Keyboard shortcuts

 InnerSource and AI

 It does.
-InnerSource is potentially more important than ever.
-Shared repositories, clear boundaries, documentation, and collaborative practices help AI systems—and the people using them—work with the right context, reuse existing components, and keep quality high.
-This section explains why InnerSource matters when adopting AI, how to shape your repositories and practices for AI-assisted development, and what risks and guardrails to keep in mind.
+InnerSource matters more than ever.
+Shared repositories, clear boundaries, documentation, and collaborative practices help AI systems, and the people using them, work with the right context, reuse existing components, and keep quality high.
+Beyond code, InnerSource practices help organizations capture and share non-code assets such as enablement content, architectural decisions, and institutional knowledge.
+These assets are essential for training and grounding AI systems.
+Clean, discoverable, well-governed data matters too: organizations that treat their data lakes and data products as InnerSource-ready will adopt AI more effectively.
+This section explains why InnerSource matters when adopting AI, how to shape repositories and practices for AI-assisted development, and what risks and guardrails to keep in mind.

 The following articles in this section go deeper:

 AI tooling and practices are evolving quickly.
 This section will be updated as the community learns more and as survey and research data become available.
-If you are new to InnerSource, we recommend starting with Getting Started with InnerSource and the Introduction to this book.
+If you are new to InnerSource, we recommend starting with an Introduction to InnerSource and the Introduction to this book.